libor-m/ngs-course/reference.rst

   *grep*

   This utility enables you to search text file(s) for lines matching text patterns.
 To match given pattern it uses either specific string or regular expressions.
-Regular expressions enable for certain amount of character variability in searched strings (similar to globbing).
+Regular expressions enable for a more generic pattern rather than a fixed string (e. g. search for ``a`` followed by 4 numbers followed by any capital letter - ``a[0-9]{4}[A-Z]``).

   To obtain one file with list of sequence IDs in multiple fasta files type: